Rabeb-Ch/WeatherTestApp/README.md

 # WeatherTestApp
-WeatherTestApp is an iOS application that displays the weather information for different cities.
+WeatherTestApp is an iOS application that fetches weather information,from WeatherAPIComponent frameworkfor, and displays them for the different cities.

 # ScreenShots